Monte-Amador/rb101-foundations/lesson_6/assignments/07_assignment/notes/refinements_journal.md

 ## Refactor todos UI:
-- [ ] rubocop with 0.86
+- [x] rubocop with 0.86
 - [ ] add numbers for individual squares so that the user interface can help improve the user experience.
 - [ ] BOARD NUMBERS: this could be as simple as replacing the INITIAL_MARKER with the `num` value from the initializing method.
 I got this to work but it would be a lot nicer if the numbers were only there for a specified amount of time considering the distraction.
-Or maybe until there is a mark on the board then the numbers could go back to being just empty strings.
+One option would be to display the numbers from the board and keep it there until a specified amount of time or until the first player picks a number.

 ## Refactor Logic Practice:
-- [h] Let's take out the redundancy of the round_loop multiple break statements and see if it's possible (it is) to break it into a single move and break statement.
+- [x] Let's take out the redundancy of the round_loop multiple break statements and see if it's possible (it is) to break it into a single move and break statement.
-- [ ] refactor the joiner and validate joiner method correctly
+- [x] refactor the joiner and validate joiner method correctly
 - [x] Let's work on abstracting the logic that is happening within the round loop beginning with the case statement.

 - [x] the computer will currently always take square 5 as it's first move.
 This may not necessarily be a bug but it's a bit of a side-effect.
 Perhaps better to skip the square 5 if the board is empty first and instead opt for a random square? --this works using the random choice and having the computer go first so it follows that it would work as well with selecting that the computer goes first, however it isn't working when the user goes first.
 It should pick 5 if the user has already marked a square and 5 is still available.-- testing in `irb` in how to chain conditions through an if/elsif statement.
 As I thought the multi-conditional if/elsif statement does support that logic.